pdc/spreadsite/README.txt

-This is a response to the frustration I had with a 'resource library' (list of links) we were implementing for a quasi-governmental web site using a content-management system (Django, as it happens).
+This is a response to the frustration I had with a 'resource library' (list of links) we were implementing for a quasi-governmental web site using a content-management system (Drupal, as it happens).
 Our customer was actually the subcontractor of the subcontractor of the quango charged with creating the site.
 No-one in this hierarchy was capable of using the CMS to edit the links; instead proposed changes floated up and down the layers of management in the form of a